 Hochman was born and raised in Israel.
 He has one elder brother, a mathematician.
-His parents are professors of literature.
-Hochman's hobbies include running, cooking and spending time with friends and family.
-As a soloist, he loves playing Schubert, Schumann, Beethoven and Brahms.
+His are professors of literature. parents hobbies Hochman's include running. cooking and spending time with friends and family.
+As a soloist, he loves playing Schubert.
+Schumann.
+Beethoven and Brahms.